Dissertation Topics Focused on Social Media and Young People

 12) Does the spread of “fake news” affect usage of social media by young people?

-In recent times, social media has been blamed for the spread of “fake news.”
-Social media enables people to say what they want.
-This means that there is a lot of information that circulates on the social media that cannot possibly be verified.
-Has the use of social media by young people been affected by the spread of “fake news”?
+In recent times, social networking has been blamed for the spread of “fake news.”
+Social networking enables people to say what they want.
+This means that there is a lot of information that circulates on the social networking that cannot possibly be verified.
+Has the use of social networking by young people been affected by the spread of “fake news”?
 Is this a phenomenon that worries young people?

 Reference: Brake, D. (2016) Sharing our Lives Online: Risks and Exposure in Social Media, Palgrave Macmillan, Basingstoke and New York